Arms control, disarmament and non-proliferation in NATO

 NATO has a long-standing commitment to an active policy in arms control, disarmament and non-proliferation.
 The Alliance continues to pursue its security objectives through this policy, while at the same time ensuring that its collective defence obligations are met and the full range of its missions fulfilled.

 - NATO actively contributes to effective and verifiable arms control, disarmament and non-proliferation efforts through its policies, activities and the efforts of Allied countries.
 NATO itself is not party to any treaty, but it supports and facilitates dialogue among Allies, partners and other countries to implement their international obligations.

 - NATO Allies are parties to the Conventional Armed Forces in Europe (CFE) Treaty, the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), the Chemical Weapons Convention, the Biological Weapons Convention and other treaties and agreements that promote arms control, disarmament and non-proliferation.

 - NATO cooperates with the United Nations (UN), the European Union (EU), other regional organisations and multilateral initiatives to address the proliferation of weapons of mass destruction (WMD).

 - Nuclear weapons committed to NATO’s defence have been reduced by more than 90 per cent since the height of the Cold War.

-- NATO will remain a nuclear alliance as long as there are nuclear weapons in the world, but will do so at the lowest possible level consistent with our deterrence and defence obligations, with an appropriate mix of nuclear and conventional forces.
+- NATO will remain a nuclear alliance as long as there are nuclear weapons in the world, at the lowest possible level consistent with our deterrence and defence obligations, with an appropriate mix of nuclear and conventional forces.